 Two Related Content Content Types

-In the image shown below, a relationship has been created between two different Content Types - Staff and Department.
-Several departments have already been created as content in the system.
+In the image shown below, a relationship has been created between two different Content Types - Employee and Location.
+Several locations have already been created as content in the system.

-Using the CSV file show below, staff members can be imported AND related to the department contentlets that already exist in the system.
-This is achieved by including an extra column that has the relationship name in the header and lucene queries in each row that match the department(s) that each staff member is a part of.
+Using the CSV file show below, employeess can be imported AND related to the location contentlets that already exist in the system.
+This is achieved by including an extra column that has the relationship name in the header and lucene queries in each row that match the location(s) that each employee can work at.

-On import, dotCMS will read the lucene query in each row and relate one or many contentlets (in this case departments), to the staff members being imported.
-After the import, editing the staff content reveals the related department under the Relationships tab.
+On import, dotCMS will read the lucene query in each row and relate one or many contentlets (in this case locations), to the employees being imported.
+After the import, editing the employee content reveals the related location under the Relationships tab.

 Importing Content to a Self-related Content Type